gabrielmcg/vp-netlify-test/promgraf-k8s/promgraf-k8s-playbooks.md

 # Playbooks for installing Prometheus and Grafana on Kubernetes

+## Prerequisites

+Before you run the playbook to install Prometheus and Grafana on Kubernetes, you need to ensure that you have already downloaded and installed `kubectl` and set up your client bundle.
+Two convenience playbooks have been provided to make this process easier.

+The playbook `playbooks/install-kubectl.yml` installs a specific version of `kubectl` based on the settings in your `group_vars/vars` file.

 The playbook `playbooks/kube-prometheus.yml` is used to deploy the Prometheus/Grafana stack on Kubernetes.
 It is a wrapper for a number of separate playbooks outlined below.
-You can choose not to install certian components by commenting out the appropriate line in the wrapper playbook.

 - `playbooks/kube-prometheus/operator.yml`
 - `playbooks/kube-prometheus/kube-state-metrics.yml`